 S5-01.
-Qualifications of reviewers.
+Qualifications of content reviewers.
 Individuals or teams qualified in the subject matter must review programs.
-When it is impractical to review certain programs in advance, such as lectures given only once, greater reliance should be placed on the recognized professional competence of the instructors or presenters.
-Using independent reviewing organizations familiar with these Standards may enhance quality assurance.
+The intent of the review is to serve as a quality control procedure to ensure the course content is accurate and current as well as appropriate for CPE.
+In rare circumstances, it may be impractical to review certain programs in advance.
+In those rare circumstances, greater reliance should be placed on the recognized professional competence of the instructor or presenter, and the basis for the lack of content review must be documented.

 S5-02.
-Review responsibilities if content purchased from another entity.
+Review responsibilities if content is purchased from another entity.
 CPE program sponsors may purchase course content from other entities and developers.
 The organization that issues the certificate of completion under its name to the participants of the program is responsible for compliance with all Standards and other CPE requirements.